jasonkneen/RESTe/readme.md

 RESTe supports collection and model generation.
 So it supports creating and managing collections and models, binding, and CRUD methods to Create, Update and Delete models.

-As of 1.2.0 you can also now perform transform functions at a global (config) level or locally in a controller / view -- this is really useful if you use Alloy and pass models to views using **$model**
+You can also now perform transform functions at a global (config) level or locally in a controller / view -- this is really useful if you use Alloy and pass models to views using **$model**

 In the following example, we've defined a method called **getExpenseQueueFull** elsewhere in the config that gets expense details, and then defined a **transform** function in the config: